 - Flood insurance: Coverage for water damage from flooding is not covered in basic HO-3 (the most common type) policies.
 Your insurer may offer you the opportunity to purchase additional flood insurance, which is managed by FEMA and underwritten by the federal government.

 What is the best homeowners insurance in Idaho?

 There’s no one Idaho homeowners insurance company that offers the best coverage for everyone.
 Your best bet in finding the policy that is most suited to your needs is to do some research online, and then talk to several agents until you’ve found one who will work with you to provide customized coverage at a price you can handle.

 How do I get homeowners insurance in Idaho?

 Purchasing a policy for your home is simple.
 You’ll need to provide some personal information, as well as information on your home, such as its age, condition and other data.
 Getting an online quote generally takes only 5-10 minutes, and is a great first step.

 Do I need flood insurance for my Idaho home?

 Maybe.
 Even though Idaho is a landlocked state, if your home is near a lake, creek or other smaller body of water, you could be at risk of flooding, especially during times of spring snowmelt.
 Your agent can help you decide if it’s a worthwhile expense for you.

 How can I get cheap homeowners insurance in Idaho?

-Most Idaho homeowners insurance companies feature discounts, which can dramatically lower your premium costs.
+Most affordable homeowners insurance companies in Idaho feature discounts, which can dramatically lower your premium costs.
 Common discounts include electronic pay, bundled policies and safety features such as smoke detectors.